Did you know?

 Reproduction

-The reproductive behavior of Ross seals (Ommatophoca rossii) is not well understood due to their elusive nature and remote habitat.
-However, it is known that Ross seals typically mate in November and December, which is during the Antarctic summer when the sea ice begins to break up.
+Although mating has never been witnessed it is assumed to take place in water.
+It is known that Ross Seals display seasonal breeding and mate in mid-December, which is during the Antarctic summer when the sea ice begins to break up.

 Threats

-Facts about Ross Seals
+Quick Facts About Ross Seals

-1. Ross seals belong to the scientific order Pinnipedia, together with seals, walruses, and sea lions.
+1. Ross Seals belong to the scientific order Pinnipedia, together with seals, walruses, and sea lions.

-3. Ross seals were discovered by British explorer James Ross during an expedition to Antarctica in the 19th century and were named after him as well.
+3. Ross Seals were discovered by British explorer James Ross during an expedition to Antarctica in the 19th century and were named after him as well.

 FAQs